 WHAT SHOULD I DO IF MY PCR TEST IS POSITIVE?

 If you have a positive PCR test, you should isolate yourself from other people for 10-14 days.
 If your symptoms are severe, such as difficulty breathing, severe chest pain, or extreme headaches, you should contact your emergency room or urgent care immediately for instructions.
 You should also inform any close contacts you had within 2 days prior to symptom onset (or the positive test if you have not had symptoms) that you have the illness so that they can quarantine and also get tested.

 WHAT SHOULD I DO IF MY ANTIBODY TEST IS POSITIVE?

-If you IgM antibody test is positive, and have not had a PCR test, you should schedule a PCR test.
+If your IgM antibody test is positive, and you have not had a PCR test, you should schedule a PCR test.
 If you have a positive IgM test and a negative PCR test, you may still be contagious, particularly if you have any symptoms.
 Please remain socially isolated for 7-10 days.
 Repeat antibody testing 10-14 days later may be informative.